tuurep/markdown-preview.nvim/README.md

 I've set favicon as this: ![new favicon](app/_static/favicon.ico)

 I wanted the title of the browser tab to be the full filename (so include `.md` or `.markdown` extension), but the upstream code trims the file extension outside of the user setting that allows formatting the title string.

-I'm tracking upstream and merging changes and fixes.

 # Setup for Vim (8+) and NeoVim